Aask42/IoB_DC28/src/LED scripting v2.md

 0x01 | R portion of destination
 0x02 | G portion of destination
 0x03 | B portion of destination

+In version 1 designs only a yy of 0 is allowed.

 A byte follows each math operation with the following layout